zara-siddiqui/lab-t-tests-p-values/readme.md

 # Inferential statistics - ANOVA

-Note: The following lab is divided in 2 sections which represent activities 3 and 4.
+Note: The following lab is divided in 2 sections.

 ## Part 1